• Skip to main content

 Fueled by the mining boom, Colorado’s railroad history is fascinating, beginning in the 1860s.

 Many of the Colorado railroads that are still being used are being used for their original purposes (usually freight).
-There are many train lines that grace the local railroads that are still in use.
+Many train lines grace the local railroads that are still in use.
 Amtrak is the only passenger train system that runs on Colorado railroads, other than a few scenic train routes.

 However, over seven different lines are still being used for freight and cargo.
 Some of these include the Utah Railway, Kyle Railroad, BNSF, the Union Pacific Rail, and the Colorado and Wyoming Railway.